 - Tactical Vests: Designed for specialized tasks, these vests include MOLLE (Modular Lightweight Load-carrying Equipment) systems for attaching gear and accessories.
 Service dogs commonly use them in search and rescue or law enforcement roles.

 - Cooling Vests: Ideal for hot climates, they use evaporative cooling technology to regulate the dog’s body temperature.
-They are handy for service dogs that work outdoors for extended periods.
+They are particularly useful for service dogs that work outdoors for extended periods.

 - Training Vests: Lightweight, adjustable, and designed for dogs in training.
 They often feature “In Training” patches to inform the public and reduce distractions.